 You must complete the Tri-National Application Form and submit it to the organization in your home country (i.e. via ROAC, CONARC, or NCARB).
 You may pursue licensure in two countries simultaneously.
 An Attestation of Good Standing must accompany your application.
 Your home country will review your application to determine you meet the eligibility requirements, prior to transmitting your documents to the host jurisdiction.

-You are required to prepare and submit your dossier for preliminary review by the host organization; the Dossier Applicant Guide has more information.
+You are required to prepare and submit your dossier for preliminary review by the host organization.
 Dossiers must include a resume and a competency form.
 Those that meet the initial format and submission requirements will be reviewed by a panel of architects.
 You will be notified of the outcome via email as soon as the panel completes its review.

 Once the dossier is approved, you will be invited to an interview with the review panel.
 The interview will take place through a video conference platform and will be conducted in the official language of the host jurisdiction, without the assistance of a translator.
 You will be notified of the outcome of the interview via email.